-- The baby blues are common – 80% women experience postpartum blues, usually corresponding to changes in hormone levels during milk production.
+- The baby blues are common – Eighty percent of women experience postpartum blues, usually corresponding to changes in hormone levels during milk production.

 - The baby blues are not postpartum depression – although they may have similar symptoms, the baby blues usually fade after two to five days, though can last up to two weeks.
 Postpartum depression lasts at least two weeks, and sometimes months.

 - Postpartum depression symptoms – sufferers experience loss of enjoyment, isolation, a sense of detachment from the baby, and violent or intrusive thoughts, as well as milder symptoms shared with the baby blues, like mood swings, sorrow, anger, anxiety, loss of appetite, and trouble sleeping.

 - Dads can get it, too – dads also experience hormone shifts and postpartum depression.

 - It can be treated – Not every episode of depression is dangerous for the baby, but professional care is worth it for the parent’s sake as well as the child’s.

 The baby blues manifest as mood swings, feelings of sadness, anxiety, or being overwhelmed, loss of appetite, and trouble sleeping.
 The symptoms are tricky considering they mimic postpartum depression, but the key difference, Clancy says, is the length of time.

 “The baby blues are distinctly different in that it lasts for a brief period of time, and generally coincides with the hormonal drop that occurs when milk production begins.
 For most women, the symptoms subside within 2-5 days,” she explains.
 “While postpartum depression can start at any time during postpartum, and even during pregnancy, the key differences are the duration.”